Abby Grind

 Only $8.99 (or included with OV Patron membership)

 The OV Rating is our subjective rating of how much we liked each of the hiking trails based on four factors: The variety of the terrain, the views, how crowded the trail is, and an overall ‘fun’ factor.
-This is score is debatable, so if you disagree with a rating please leave your own star rating and/or comment at the bottom of each guide.
+This is score is debatable, so if you disagree with a rating please feel free to leave your own review of the trail in the comments section at the bottom of the trail guide.

-Each hike will indicate if dogs are allowed on the trail.
+Each of these hikes near Vancouver will indicate if dogs are allowed on the trail.
 If hiking with dogs is allowed, it does not necessarily mean that the trail is ‘dog-friendly’.
 Even though dogs might be allowed, it may be a bad idea to bring them on certain Vancouver hikes (due to ladders, difficult sections, boulder fields, etc).
-This is up to each dog owner to research and determine in advance.
+This is up to each dog owner to research and determine the suitability of the trail for their dog in advance.

 While every care has been taken, there may be inaccuracies in these guides.
 It is your responsibility to hike within your limit and take all necessary safety precautions.
 Hiking is inherently dangerous.
 Do not underestimate how quickly you can get into remote and wild terrain.
 Please read the disclaimer for this site.